citrix/terraform-provider-citrix/docs/data-sources/image_version.md

 - `os_type` (String) The OS type of the image version.
 - `session_support` (String) Session support for the image version.
 - `vsphere_image_specs` (Attributes) Image configuration for vSphere image version. (see [below for nested schema](#nestedatt--vsphere_image_specs))

+<a id="nestedatt--timeout"></a>
+### Nested Schema for `timeout`

+Optional:

+- `create` (Number) Timeout in minutes for the long-running jobs in create operation.
+Defaults to 10.
+Minimum value is 5.
+- `delete` (Number) Timeout in minutes for the long-running jobs in delete operation.
+Defaults to 10.
+Minimum value is 5.

 <a id="nestedatt--azure_image_specs"></a>
 ### Nested Schema for `azure_image_specs`